Nigje/ExceptionBenchmark/Readme.md

 <img src=".\Docs\ColumnChart_StackTrace.svg" alt="ColumnChart_StackTrace" style="zoom:150%;" />

 - **Return status code vs. Throw exception**: The comparison between returning status code and throwing exceptions in depth by collecting stack trace collection and only reading the exception's message has been shown in the following table.
 In-depth 32, the execution time by using the status code is 8613 times faster than throwing an exception by collecting the stack trace collection.
-It means, in In-depth 32 the execution time by using status code is 10.34 ns but when an exception occurs, by collecting stack trace collection (worst case) the execution time reaches 89,050.46 ns, which means 89,040.12 ns second or 89 µs (microseconds) or 0.000089 seconds more that really is not too much in normal applications.
+It means, in In-depth 32, the execution time by using status code is 10.34 ns but when an exception occurs, by collecting stack trace collection (worst case) the execution time reaches 89,050.46 ns, which means 89,040.12 ns second or 89 µs (microseconds) or 0.000089 seconds more that really is not too much in normal applications.
 For real-time applications such as games, trading cores, or video render engines, these expenses are too high; but for the normal web applications, the latencies such as network or reading from I/O are greater and it is possible to ignore the exception overhead.
-Also, the frequency of exceptions is very important.
+Also, the frequency of exceptions is very important (To ignore the task overhead in async methods, the comparison is between `Void_ReturnStatusCode_WithTryCatch` and `Void_Throw_WithoutStackTrace` and `Void_Throw_WithStackTrace`).

   |                                                     | Depth 1 | Depth 4 | Depth 32 | Depth 64 | Depth 1024 |
   | --------------------------------------------------- | ------- | ------- | -------- | -------- | ---------- |